BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 - **Broadcast Message**
     - Broadcast a message to all users on the server.
 The message will appear in the Chat-window.
-Only users with *user-right* [User can broadcast text messages](@ref useraccountsdlg) can broadcast text messages.
+Only users with *User Right* [User can broadcast text messages](@ref useraccountsdlg) can broadcast text messages.

 - **Server Properties**
-    - See the server's properties and change them if user has *user-right*
+    - See the server's properties and change them if user has *User Right*
       [User can update server properties](@ref useraccountsdlg).
 More is explained in section
       [Server Properties Dialog](@ref serverpropertiesdlg).